T

 Short Term Trends

-Rensselaer’s overall fuel oil usage changes annually primarily depending on how cold each winter is.
-As the temperature outside gets colder, homes’ heating systems need to burn more and more fuel oil to keep the house warm inside.
+Rensselaer’s overall number two heating oil use fluctuates annually correlating with how cold it gets each winter.
+As the temperature outside drops, homes’ HVAC systems need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Rensselaer was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Rensselaer County Average Winter Temperature